 I remember when I was younger and in the summer we used play cricket in the park.
 The adults and the kids used to play together.
-No word of a lie some of these dads had been spending way too much time at Ozzie's big breakfast.
+No word of a lie some of these dads used to look like a blueberry muffin from Costa.
 Some these guys had a mini stroke as they came in to bowl to the kids.

 Imagine that was you and you're in a burning house and you got to get your kids out.